nissymori/JAX-CORL/README.md

 |walker2d-medium-expert-v2| $91.36\pm23.13$  | $109.07\pm0.32$  | $109.17\pm0.71$  |$110.03 \pm 0.72$|$99.81\pm17.73$|

-# How to use this codebase for your own research
+# How to use this codebase for your research
 This codebase can be used independently as a baseline for D4RL projects.
-It is also designed to be flexible, allowing users to develop new algorithms or adapt it for datasets other than D4RL.
+It is also designed to be flexible, allowing users to develop new algorithms or adapt them for datasets other than D4RL.

 For researchers interested in using this code for their projects, we provide a detailed explanation of the code's shared structure:
 ##### Data structure